Accounting & Tax terms explained

 Accounting Period

-The accounting period is a specified period in which businesses or their accountants prepare financial reports for every transaction that has been incurred in line with the matching principle during that period.
+The accounting period is a specified period during which businesses or their accountants prepare financial reports for all transactions incurred, in accordance with the matching principle, during that period.

 Assets

 An item or resource that has economic value to provide future benefit and is owned by the company.
-Assets can also help generate income, for instance, property on which you generate rental income or stock which can be sold to generate revenue.
-Assets have to be recorded and managed in different ways so it’s always good to contact a specialist on this issue.
+Assets can also help generate income; for instance, property that generates rental income or stock that can be sold to generate revenue.
+Assets have to be recorded and managed in different ways, so it’s always good to contact a specialist on this issue.

 Articles of Association